 Participating policies are most commonly issued by “mutual” life insurance companies, which are owned by the policyholders instead of being publicly traded.
 The dividends that are paid to policyholders are not classified as taxable income (unlike dividends that are paid from stocks).
 Instead, this form of income is generally considered to be partial repayment of the premiums that were paid and therefore a tax-free return of principal.

-Dividends may be paid directly to the policyholders in cash, or they may be used to reduce premium payments.
+Life insurance dividends may be paid directly to the policyholders in cash, or they may be used to reduce premium payments.
 They can also be used to purchase additional paid-up cash value insurance or added to the cash value and earn interest.

 Non-Participating Whole Life Insurance